rtCamp/Frappe-Manager/docs/concepts/runtimes.md

-# Runtimes: Mount vs Image
+# Runtimes: mount vs image

 The runtime is the most consequential property of a bench: it decides **where the code lives** and therefore what you can do with the bench.